• Use Cases

 IntegrationEmail / Marketing destination

-MailerLite logoMailerLite Integration - Route Product Events into MailerLite Groups
+MailerLite logoMailerLite Integration - Product Events in MailerLite Groups

 Meshes routes product events into MailerLite through group membership changes.
 That gives lifecycle teams a direct path from product behavior to email segmentation without relying on delayed list cleanup or manual imports.